ShootingStar91/toska-book-club/README.md

 ## 💡 Future Ideas

+Likely to implement:

-- 🔢 Rank-based voting
+- Rank-based voting

+Maybe in the future:

+- Suggest possible times for next meeting
-- ⭐ Book feedback/rating phase
+- Book feedback/rating phase

+Epic:

-- 🧑‍🤝‍🧑 Multi-club support with roles:
+- Multi-club support with roles:

-  - 🧙 Superadmin (manage all clubs)
+  - Superadmin (manage all clubs)
-  - 👩‍💼 Club manager (admin of one club)
+  - Club manager (admin of one club)

 ---